SolidRhino/sailarr-installer/INSTALLATION.md

 **What uses this token:**
 - Zurg: To mount your Real-Debrid library
-- Download client (Decypharr/RDTClient): To add torrents to Real-Debrid
+- Decypharr: To add torrents to Real-Debrid

 ### Question 3: Plex Claim Token (Optional)